Best Time To Visit Thailand

 When it’s a little cooler, it’s possible to take full advantage of the opportunity to explore rainforests and jungles and enjoy outdoor pursuits like hiking and cycling in Chiang Mai and Chiang Rai.

-The end of January is also an excellent time to get involved in the celebrations that take place to mark Chinese New Year.
+The end of January is also an excellent time to get involved in the celebrations that take place to mark the Chinese New Year.
 Big cities like Bangkok often host elaborate parades.

 Thailand in February